Isabella Banks: Writing career

+Varley's flair for writing was first noted when The Manchester Guardian published her poem "A Dying Girl to her Mother" in 1837.
+Around the same time she began to frequent the Sun Inn on Long Millgate in Manchester, a pub popular with poets, writers, and other working class intellectuals, and became part of a poetry collective known as the Sun Inn Group alongside figures such as Samuel Bamford, John Critchley Prince, John Bolton Rogerson, Robert Rose, Elijah Ridings, and Robert Story.
+However, she was too shy to participate fully in the Group's meetings, preferring to hide behind a velvet curtain at the back of the room during readings, and asking others to read her own works aloud on her behalf.
+She contributed to the Sun Inn Group's only published anthology, The Festive Wreath, in 1842.

-Isabella married George Banks in 1846, after which, in the style of the times, she mostly published under the name of Mrs G. Linnaeus Banks, although she sometimes wrote under her maiden name, Isabella Varley.
+It was through the Sun Inn Group that Varley was paid for her writing for the first time, when she was commissioned by Rogerson, editor of Oddfellows' Magazine from 1841 to 1848.
+She also met her husband, George Banks—a journalist and editor who reported from across the UK—when both worked for the magazine.
+They married in 1846, after which she mostly published under the name of "Mrs G. Linnaeus Banks," although she sometimes still wrote under her maiden name.
+Her first collection of poetry, Ivy Leaves, was published in 1844.

 She had eight children (although only three survived into adulthood).
-Her husband George was a journalist and editor who worked in various locations throughout the UK.

 In the early 1860s, Isabella's eldest child died (then aged 14), and her sense of loss is believed to have inspired her to write her first novel, God's Providence House: The famous story of old Chester, which presented an absorbing story of love and adventure set in the days of highwaymen and plague around the area of Chester in Cheshire, in which one character lived on Watergate Street with "God's Providence is Mine Inheritance" written on its frontage beam, being one of the few houses not struck by plague.

 In 1865 she co-authored Daisies in the Grass: a collection of songs and poems, with her husband.
 The Making of William Edwards or The Story of the Bridge of Beauty was also their joint endeavour.
 Her many literary works included The Watchmaker's Daughter and Other Tales, Forbidden to Marry (two vols), More than Coronets (1881), Caleb Booth's Clerk: A Lancashire Story (1878), Glory: A Wiltshire Story, Sybilla and other Stories (1885), Miss Pringle's Pearls, and Bond Slaves – the story of struggle (1893), a social novel about Luddites in the North of England.
 Some of these works went through many editions, re-appearing several times during the 20th century, and some are currently published for sale today as print-on demand editions.